 Having multiple ways in which to obtain feedback is important as it helps you gather as much data as possible.
 There is no one single best way to gather all the feedback from all your customers.
 But statistically speaking, the more avenues you have, the better the chances of you acquiring more.

 Proactive methods involve metaphorically taking the bull by the horns and creating a situation in which you can acquire feedback from your customers.
 Many customers will not think about giving feedback, but offering the chance for them to will increase the likelihood that they will.

 In-room customer surveys

-When it comes towards the end of their stay, allowing the cleaners to leave a well constructed survey for them to fill out is ideal.
+When it comes towards the end of their stay, allowing the cleaners to leave a well-constructed survey for them to fill out is ideal.
 With their experience still fresh in their memory, you can expect some strong and honest opinions.

 Email is a great way to prompt customers to leave a review.
 Once again, timing is key.
-Actively sending out review reminders while your customers may potentially be traveling back home isn’t ideal.
+Actively sending out review reminders while your customers may potentially be travelling back home isn’t ideal.
 Instead, opt to send out review reminders a few days after they’ve checked out.
 This will allow them to get back into the swing of day-to-day life, and it’s also given them enough time to reflect on their experience.

 Ask them directly

 The direct approach of just asking them in person can work extremely well.
 While it won’t be helpful to reel off loads of questions and put them on the spot, it can be useful to casually ask them short specific questions about their stay.

 Just be sure to properly collect the responses, otherwise, it will be wasted.